christopher-evans/log/README.md

 come from [Yegor Bugayenko][]'s distillations of West's book, and [Alan Kay][]'s comments on [Squeak][] and [Smalltalk][].
 In particular:

-- Everything is an object
+- Everything is an object.

   _Some exceptions are permitted, for example the introduction of resources, in part to compensate for the lack of OOP in earlier versions of the language, are allowed._

 - An object exists in real life.

-- An object is unique
+- An object is unique.

   _Some exceptions are permitted, for example two objects encapsulating distinct URIs may point to the same resource without aggressive [URI normalization](https://en.wikipedia.org/wiki/URL_normalization)._

-- An object is immutable
+- An object is immutable.

   _Various definitions of immutability can be contended, e.g. a file object representing a file in a mutable filesystem are considered mutable regardless of whether an changes to the file are visible through the object._